sophiaas/spectral-universality/README.md

 As shown in the companion paper, at convergence the network learns all the irreducible unitary representations of the group.
 In particular, the multiplication table can be extracted from its weighs.

-We provide implementations of the model and its training in both `PyTorch` and in `JAX`.
+We provide implementations of the model and its training in both `PyTorch` and `JAX`.

 ## Setup